r3id/r3id/README.md

 ### Hi there 👋

-Hello, I’m Alan, and I am a developer, designer, photographer and dad.
+I’m Alan, and I am a developer, designer, photographer and dad.

 I’ve worked through all stages of the development life-cycle for a broad range of clients spanning many industry sectors.
 I find myself more at home creating user-friendly, well-crafted front-end experiences with a strong focus on usability, performance, and maintainability.